cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/02-fitting.md

 ## Efficiency evaluation between real data and Monte Carlo simulations

-Now we need to create the Monte Carlo (MC) data to compare with the real one, in order to do that we will need to change the ´efficiency.cpp´ code, you will have to include the ´#include "src/dofits/DoFit_Jpsi_MC.h"´ and comment the ´#include "src/dofits/DoFit_Jpsi_Run.h"´ part, your code should look like this:
+Now we need to create the Monte Carlo (MC) data to compare with the real one, in order to do that we will need to change the `efficiency.cpp` code, you will have to include the `#include "src/dofits/DoFit_Jpsi_MC.h"` and comment the `#include "src/dofits/DoFit_Jpsi_Run.h"` line.
+At the end, your code should look like this:

 ```cpp
 //Change if you need